Maxïmo Park discography: Compilation and soundtrack appearances

 A number of Maxïmo Park's songs have been included on compilation discs.
 Their song "Wasteland" appeared on the War Child album Help!: A Day in the Life in 2005.
 An acoustic version of their song "Going Missing" was featured on the CD Radio 1's Live Lounge, and their cover of The Proclaimers' "I'm Gonna Be (500 Miles)" was featured in its sequel Radio 1's Live Lounge 2.
-A cover of Justin Timberlake's "Like I Love You", with a slightly altered, satirical ending referring of Paul growing up in Billingham listening to records, featured on a compilation celebrating BBC Radio 1's 40th Anniversary.
+A cover of Justin Timberlake and Clipse's "Like I Love You", with a slightly altered, satirical ending referring of Paul growing up in Billingham listening to records, featured on a compilation celebrating BBC Radio 1's 40th Anniversary.
 An instrumental version of one of the song "Going Missing" appeared as in the film Stranger than Fiction.

 The band has also recorded covers of: